We can landscape the deck with container plants.

 So, after 3 or 4 months we need to

 How does a plant get its nutrients from of the soil?

-fertilizer will go into the plant for immediate use.
+moist before applying the fertilizer.
 This keeps our plant happy and healthy.

 it's a joy knowing how to garden in containers!